coreos/docs/os/configuring-date-and-timezone.md

 UseNTP=false
 ```

-NTP time sources can be set with a snippet in cloud-config like:
+NTP time sources can be set in `timesyncd.conf` with a cloud-config snippet like:

 ```yaml
 #cloud-config